Guide to finding funding

 Supports social welfare causes, children and young people, medical and health organisations, environment/conservation and heritage.
 They prefer local initiatives where there help can make a real difference with priority for the West of Scotland.

-The Ironmongers' Company - Grants to Charities
+The Ironmongers’ Company - STEM projects

-Due to open: 31 May 2025
+Due to open: 1 Jan 2026

 The Jerusalem Trust